 The marine biology concentration is the most popular of the programs.
 The work is field and lab oriented.
-The department owns necessary equipment such as nets, photometers, salinometers, etc. The University also maintains two boats for transporting students in Tampa Bay and into the Gulf of Mexico for study and research activities.
+The department owns necessary equipment such as nets, photometers, salinometers, etc. The University maintains a 35-foot steel hulled research vessel and a 23-foot fiber glass boat for transporting students in Tampa Bay and the Gulf of Mexico for student research activities.

 During intersession, concentrated marine courses such as marine ecology are offered.
 A scuba certification course is also available through the Office of Continuing Education.
-At the University of Tampa a student can prepare for graduate training in marine biology, for a career in marine conservation and enforcement or in marine biological technology.
+At the University of Tampa a student can prepare for graduate training in marine biology, for a career in marine conservation and law enforcement or in marine biological technology.

 Students pursuing pre-med, predental or pre-vet programs are carefully advised about what courses to take and what level of scholarship they must maintain.
 They may major in biology, chemistry or mathematics.
-In the pre-professional club, students find out about entrance requirements and preparing for the MCAT exam; they also have opportunities to become familiar with medical specialties by visiting local hospitals and attending seminars given by local doctors.
+In the pre-professional club, students find out about entrance requirements and preparing for the MCAT exam;

+they also have opportunities to become familiar with medical specialties by visiting local hospitals and attending seminars given by local doctors.